janosh/pymatgen-2-paper/paper/main.typ

 #pmg complements other materials science software like ASE @larsen_atomic_2017, VASP @kresse_efficient_1996, and LAMMPS @plimpton_fast_1995 @thompson_lammps_2022, enhancing accessibility and reproducibility in materials research.

+== Similar and Related Software

+While #pmg holds a unique position, other valuable tools in the field include:

++ ASE: Python library for atomistic simulations @larsen_atomic_2017
++ spglib: C library for crystal symmetries, used by #pmg //@togo2018texttt
++ Phonopy: Package for phonon calculations @togo_firstprinciples_2023
++ NOMAD parsers // TODO add ref

+These tools often complement each other in materials science workflows. #pmg's strength lies in its comprehensive coverage of materials analysis tasks and integration capabilities @jain_computational_2016.

+= Community Adoption

+== Package Ecosystem

+#pmg has spawned several downstream packages, including:

++ `atomate1/2`: High-throughput computational materials science workflows @mathew_atomate_2017. `atomate2`, also published in Digital Discovery, demonstrates #pmg's role as a foundational tool for diverse materials science workflows used across the community for high-throughput studies.
++ `custodian`: Job management and error recovery
++ `matminer`: Data mining in materials science @ward_matminer_2018
++ `pymatgen-analysis-diffusion`: Diffusion analysis tools @deng_datadriven_2017
++ `pymatgen-analysis-alloys`: Alloy analysis tools
++ `doped`, `ShakeNBreak`: Defect modeling tools, building on `pymatgen-analysis-defects` & `PyCDT`

+These packages demonstrate #pmg's extensibility and its role in the materials informatics ecosystem @butler_machine_2018.

+#figure(
+  image("figs/pmg_dependency_usage.svg"),
+  caption: [3rd-party dependency usage of #pmg modules.], ) <fig:pmg-dependency-usage>

+#figure(
+  image("figs/dependent-usage-of-pmg.svg"),
+  caption: [Dependent repositories' usage of #pmg submodules.], ) <fig:dependent-usage-of-pmg>

+#SK[What about also showing something like downloads over time (which can be quantitatively inaccurate but should show the trend? 'without mirrors'), and packages requiring #pmg over time?]

+The growth of #pmg is reflected not only in its feature set but also in its expanding user base and community engagement.
+Steady growth in package downloads and the number of packages requiring #pmg as a dependency over time are evidence of #pmg's increasing adoption across the materials science community, as shown in @fig:pmg-dependency-usage and @fig:dependent-usage-of-pmg.

+#pmg's impact on the materials science community includes:

++ Accelerated research across various domains @butler_machine_2018
++ Standardization of materials analysis procedures
++ Educational tool for students and early-career researchers @ong_python_2013
++ Industry adoption in R&D workflows @jain_commentary_2013
++ Promotion of open science and collaborative development @horton_promises_2021

+The library's impact is evident in its usage in high-impact publications and integration into platforms like the Materials Project, AFLOW, and OQMD @curtarolo_aflow_2012.

 == Literature Usage

 #pmg has been cited over 4,000 times since 2013 @ong_python_2013, poised to reach over 1000 citations in 2025 alone, with usage spanning: